louislam/uptime-kuma/README.md

 You should now see the imported dashboard listed in the "Dashboards" section of the left sidebar.
 You can click on the dashboard to view it.

+### Post Configuration

+Now after the Dashboard was imported successfully we have to tell Grafana wich Datasource and Prometheus Job is the right one to use.
+To do so, select the right Datasource, Job and Instance one the Dropdown menus at the top left of the dashboard.
+Right after your selection the dashboard should update automatically and should now display your data.

+Additionally there is a hyperlink on the top right hand side which you can configure to bring you right to your Uptime-Kuma instance.
+To do so, klick at the Gear-Icon in the top left bar and navigate to Links.
+Klick on the 'Uptime-Kuma Instance'-Link and paste your own Instance-URL